EDF says several reactors affected by welding problems

-PARIS, Sept 10 (Reuters) - French state-controlled utility EDF on Tuesday said several of its nuclear reactors were affected by welding anomalies, adding it would provide more detail on individual reactors in coming days.
+PARIS (Reuters) - French state-controlled utility EDF (EDF.PA) on Tuesday said several of its nuclear reactors were affected by welding anomalies, adding it would provide more detail on individual reactors in coming days.

 An EDF spokesman said it was too early to say whether the problems could lead to reactor closures.
 He said nuclear regulator ASN had been informed of the problems and that the ASN would rule whether any closures may be required.